ninjanator93/SmashBat/README.md

-# SmashBat
+**SmashBat created by Ninjanator93**
-Replaces Vanilla bat sounds with the baseball bat sound from Super Smash Bros to R.E.P.O
+- Replaces heavy baseball bat hits with the Bat sound from Super Smash Bros

+## Releases

+## Version 1.0.0